3.5% rule: In protests

 The 3.5% rule has been cited as a goal by activists in the climate movement, who have argued that if this many people join the movement, change will follow.
 The Economist writes in an editorial that such a level of participation is currently very far from having been achieved.

 In 2025, the 3.5% rule became prominent in protests against Donald Trump, including those concerning US immigration policy.
 Members of the 50501 movement organized the Hands Off protests of April 5, 2025, issuing a statement that said, in part: "April 5 was our fourth national day of action, and it won't be our last.
 We are committed to building our peaceful People's Movement and achieving 3.5% participation.
 History shows that when just 3.5% of the population engages in sustained peaceful resistance – transformative change is inevitable."
-A "back-of-the-envelope math" crowdsourcing effort to tally attendance at the June 2025 No Kings protests put total attendance "somewhere in the 4–6 million people range", or roughly 1.2–1.8% of the US population.
+A crowdsourcing effort by data journalists that tallied attendance at the June 2025 No Kings protests estimated total attendance in the range of 4–6 million people, or roughly 1.2–1.8% of the US population.
 The October 2025 No Kings protests had nearly 7 million participants, or approximately 2% of the US population.

 Appraisals

-Ron Pagnucco writes approvingly of the research underlying the rule, while also pointing out that "such large protests also may strengthen the hand of elite reformers in relation to hardliners in an authoritarian [regime]", as opposed to simply contributing to declining support for the rulers.
+Ron Pagnucco writes approvingly of the research underlying the rule, while also pointing out that "such large protests also may strengthen the hand of elite reformers in relation to hardliners in an authoritarian [regime]", rather than simply contributing to declining support for the rulers.

 Kyle R. Matthews argues that Extinction Rebellion has misused the research, because "Chenoweth and Stephan's data relates to state-wide systemic change, mainly overthrowing autocratic governments, and does not apply to change in liberal democratic states."

 Richard Seifman, formerly of the World Bank, notes that nonviolent protests in Brunei and Bahrain attracted more than 3.5% of the population, but failed to achieve regime change.
 Chenoweth, however, has pointed out that Brunei and Bahrain were small monarchies whose ruling powers were backed by powerful external allies (Britain for Brunei, Saudi Arabia for Bahrain), noting also that although participation size is associated with a movement's success, there have been nonviolent movements that have achieved their goals without reaching the 3.5% support threshold.
 Seifman also observes that coalition-building and the use of social media are essential to a successful movement, while misinformation is likely to work against it.

 Eric Shuman and collaborators argue that violent movements can also be effective, and that many nonviolent movements include pockets of violent activities.

 Alexei Anisin criticized the NAVCO dataset, writing that it omits failed nonviolent uprisings as well as successful violent revolutions.
 He points out that the NAVCO study makes errors in its classification, ignoring unarmed violent resistance, such as the usage of sticks, stones, and burning cars, that has been pivotal to the success of some revolutions.
-In 2022, Chenoweth and Christopher Wiley Shay published an updated version of the NAVCO dataset, seeking to correct such errors.
+Chenoweth and Christopher Wiley Shay have made successive updates to the NAVCO 1.0 series (most recently with 1.3) in order to widen the data set and correct other errors.